 - Flexibility in the trust for payments and loans to be made which may assist with Inheritance Tax planning for beneficiaries

-Can I Still Use A Discretionary Trust If I Have A Pension In Drawdown?
+Can I Still Use A Pilot Trust If I Have A Pension In Drawdown?

 The simple answer to this question is yes.
-If a pension is in drawdown and the person receiving the benefit dies then there is an option for the surviving spouse to receive an annuity, continue in drawdown or, alternatively, a lump sum benefit can be paid to the Pilot Trust subject to a tax charge of 55%.
-This would avoid the capital sum being lost upon the survivor’s death.
+If a pension is in drawdown and the person receiving the benefit dies then there may be an option for the surviving spouse to receive an annuity, continue in drawdown or, alternatively, a lump sum benefit can be paid to the Pilot Trust.
+It needs to be borne in mind that if death occurs above 75 years a lump sum paid to a trust is subject to a tax charge of 45%.